-Carolyn Whiting – SDM’s Executive Vice President, Strategy & Innovation – was interviewed by Illumina Interactive Learning.
+Carolyn Whiting – SDM’s Executive Vice President, Strategy & Innovation – was interviewed by Illumina Interactive Learning about strategies for impactful learning during these challenging times.

 We’ve all witnessed profound and swift changes to our lives and to our businesses due to the pandemic.
 But one thing we’ve seen is that the need for communication and learning has continued – and in some cases even increased – and that engagement with learners is still a paramount objective for success.